F4bioo/Tourtip/README.md

 import com.fappslab.tourtip.model.BubbleDetail
 import com.fappslab.tourtip.model.HighlightType

-// Example of creating a tooltip
+// Example how to attach a bubble to a Text composable Text(
-Text(
     modifier = Modifier
         .fillMaxWidth()
-        .bubbleAnchor { // call bubbleAnchor to attach the bubble to any composable component BubbleDetail(
+        .bubbleAnchor { // to attach the bubble to any composable component BubbleDetail(
                 index = 0,
                 title = { Text("Step 1") },